Rio Grande

 Salt Lake City, UT Photo courtesy Dave & Debra van Hulsteyn

-The Denver and Rio Grande Depot was built for the merging of the Denver and Rio Grande and Western Pacific railroad systems.
+The Denver and Rio Grande Depot was built for the merging of the Denver & Rio Grande and Western Pacific railroad systems.
 This depot was completed in 1910, about a year after the completion of the Western Pacific line.
-In 1909, the competing Union Pacific had constructed their depot at South Temple and 400 West.
-After the depot was sold to the state of Utah for $1.00 in 1977, it was restored.
-The Utah State Historical Society has occupied it since 1980.
-10-06
+In 1909, the competing Union Pacific had constructed its depot at South Temple and 400 West.

 Ogden, UT Photo courtesy Dave & Debra van Hulsteyn

-Here's a close-up of the Dancing sign found in Ogden, UT.
-This is the sign that is located next to the Lighthouse Electric business.
-10-06
+Here's a close-up of the Dancing sign found in Ogden, Utah.
+The sign was located next to the Lighthouse Electric business and was one of those great downtown neon pieces that hinted at another era of evening entertainment.

 FOE